5-Minute Overnight Steel Cut Oatmeal

 5-Minute Overnight Steel Cut Oatmeal- the easiest method for preparing steel cut oatmeal.
 Just five minutes of prep and you’ll wake up to cooked oats that are ready to heat and serve!

-The only draw back is the time and attention it takes to cook oatmeal.
-Especially steel cut oats which happen to be the best, in my opinion.
-The slightly chewy texture is so much better than the standard mush that cooked rolled oats produces.
+There’s something about cold weather that instantly makes me crave a warm bowl of oatmeal.
+The only draw back is the time and attention it takes to actually cook it.
+Especially steel cut oats which happen to be the best, in my personal opinion.
+The slightly chewy texture is so much better than the standard rolled oats.

 What’s the difference between Steel Cut Oats and Rolled Oats?